stephtkd/tkkd/README.md

 Ne pas oublier de mettre le .env.local dans le .gitignore

-        An exception has been thrown during the rendering of a template ("Could not find the entrypoints file from Webpack
+        An exception has been thrown during the rendering of a template ("Could not find the entrypoints file from Webpack")

 * Remarque pour la génération de diagramme UML :

         cf https://plantuml.com/fr/